Atlantic hurricane season 2017: What you should know

 How many storms are predicted?

-The August outlook expected 14 to 19 named storms and 2 to 5 major hurricanes for the season -- more than NOAA had earlier predicted.
+The August outlook expected 14 to 19 named storms and two to five major hurricanes for the season -- more than NOAA had earlier predicted.

 “A prediction for 5-9 hurricanes remains unchanged from the intial May outlook,” it said.